For the recipe Christmas Mini Pudding Bites - Mich Turner Recipe

 |about 5 g||Icing Sugar to dust|

 |Dr. Oetker Bright Writing Icing Red|

-1. To make the puddings - crumble your leftover cake into a basin and add the remaining ingredients.
+To make the puddings - crumble your leftover cake into a large mixing bowl and add the remaining ingredients.
 Add sufficient liquid to give a moist yet firm consistency.
 Kids will love getting their hands into the bowl to help mix the ingredients together.